2025∙Enterprise∙B2B∙AI∙Product Implementation∙Oracle

 Why This Matters

-Most enterprise onboarding fails not because the software is incapable, but because the work of interpretation—translating human intent into system structure—is fragmented, expensive, and temporary.
+Most enterprise onboarding fails because the interpretive work of translating human intent into system structure is fragmented, expensive, and temporary.

-Traditionally, this gap is filled by external consultants.
-They gather context, reconcile contradictions, document decisions, and translate policy into configuration.
-While effective, this approach is costly, difficult to scale, and prone to knowledge loss once the engagement ends.
+That gap is traditionally filled by external consultants who gather context, reconcile contradictions, and translate policy into configuration.
+This works, but it's costly, hard to scale, and the knowledge leaves when the engagement ends.

 Tanglewood internalizes that work.